Adobe-Consulting-Services/acs-aem-commons/bundle/src/main/java/com/adobe/acs/commons/forms/README.md

 #### Forward Form Helper

-The Forward Form Helper is used when Forms need to redirect internally to render either
+The Forward Form Helper is used when Forms need to redirect (Forward-as-GET) internally to render end state of forms.

-1. The same form but with error messages
-2. A multi-step form (form wizard)

-Forward Form Helper requests the target resource as an internal Synthetic GET Request, and passes the Form object as a HttpServletRequest attribute.
+Forward Form Helper requests the target resource as an internal Synthetic GET Request, and passes the Form object as a SlingHttpServletRequest attribute.

-*Note: BrowserMap JS existing on the page with the form seems to have odd side-effects (JS-based auto-redirect) when using FowardFormHelper.
-PRGFormHelper works fine.
+Key features/use-cases:

+    * Form-payload is too large to be transferred via GET Query Params (to render error page)
+    * Customer is uncomfortable exposing for- data as clear text in query params (even though they fall under SSL envelope)
+    * ForwardFormHelper.getAction(resource

 #### PRG Form Helper (POST-Redirect-GET)

 The PRG Form Helper is used when Forms need to redirect externally (302) to render either

-1. The same form but with error messages
-2. A multi-step form (form wizard)

 PRG Form Helper requests the target resource as a 302 Redirect, serialized the Form data, data pass it as GET Query Parameters.
 This works well when Form data is under 2000 characters in total.